Start Smart: Guidelines for Introducing Letter Recognition

 Start with High Utility Letters

 When thinking about breaking the letters of the alphabet into groupings of letters, you will want your first two groups to include many (if not all) of the high-utility letters.
 High-utility letters are the letters in the alphabet that are used frequently in many words.
 When teaching little learners, we are especially talking about common letters found in words children begin with when learning to read, such as consonant-vowel-consonant words (CVC words) like big, hat, log, net, and fun.
-You’ll want to spend more time teaching and reviewing these letters compared to some others because of their frequency and consequently their importance in your child or student’s reading journey.
+You’ll want to spend more time teaching and reviewing these letters compared to some others because of their frequency and, consequently, their importance in your child or student’s reading journey.

-Here are some common high-utility letters in the English language: a, e, i, m, n, o, p, r, s, and t.
+Here are some common high-utility letters in the English language: a, e, i, m, n, o, p, s, and t.
 Keep in mind that children vary in their ability to pronounce different phoneme sounds (including single letter sounds) depending on their age and development.
 Common letters children often cannot pronounce perfectly until age five are r, s, j, v, l, and z.

-High-Utility Lettersa, e, i, m, n, o, p, r, s, t
+High-Utility Lettersa, e, i, m, n, o, p, s, t

-Medium-Utility Lettersb, c, d, f, g, h, j, k, l,
+Medium-Utility Lettersb, c, d, f, g, h, j, k, l, r,

 Low-Utility Lettersq, v, w, x, u, y, z